-Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe
+Bengali Vegetable Chop – a Kolkata Street Style Beetroot Cutlet recipe

-To prepare Bengali vegetable chop, first, chop the beetroot, carrot and potatoes into cubes and boil the vegetables in a pressure-cooker with 1 cup of water.
-Pressure cook the veggies with 1 whistle, cook until they are soft but not mushy.
+Making this Bengali vegetable chop is very simple.
+First, chop the beetroot, carrot and potatoes into cubes and boil the vegetables in a pressure cooker with 1 cup of water.
+Pressure cook the veggies for 1 whistle, and cook until they are soft but not mushy.
 Mash half the amount of veggies, keep the other half intact once they have cooled down.
-Roast the veggies with ginger and green chilli paste, special bhaja masala(with fennel seeds, bay leaves, cumin seeds, coriander seeds, red chillies, black pepper and whole garam masala), amchur(dry mango powder), sugar, salt and turmeric powder.
+In a pan, roast them with ginger and green chilli paste, special bhaja masala(with fennel seeds, bay leaves, cumin seeds, coriander seeds, red chillies, black pepper and whole garam masala), amchur(dry mango powder), sugar, salt and turmeric powder until the moisture completely evaporates.
 Vegetable chop stuffing is ready.
 Mix the stuffing with peanuts.
 Cool down the stuffing.
-Give it a cylindrical or flat shape.
+Give the stuffing into many small to medium cylindrical or flat shapes.
 Dip them in cornflour or arrowroot, or maida batter and coat in breadcrumbs.
-Deep fry in refined oil and serve.
+Deep fry in refined oil and serve with kasundi and salad.
+Yummy!

 bengali vegetable chop or vegetable chops are served with kasundi and tomato ketchup